lupyuen/lupyuen.github.io/src/app.md

   // Filesystem Size must be less than RAM Disk Memory Region DEBUGASSERT(size <= (size_t)__ramdisk_size);

-  // Copy the Filesystem bytes to RAM Disk Start
+  // Copy the Filesystem bytes to RAM Disk Memory Region
   // Warning: __ramdisk_start overlaps with ramdisk_addr + size
   // Which doesn't work with memcpy.
   // Sadly memmove is aliased to memcpy, so we implement memmove ourselves